nsum/ms3-hotel-task-manager/README.md

         if is_logged is None: ...

         instead of if session["user"] is None
+- had to refactor tasks list half-way through after adding slideToggle click event to ul.
+    Idea was for tasks to be hidden until "show tasks" button was clicked.
+It would then show collapsable li of tasks.
+Had to reorganize divs and li's a bit to make it work.

 - don't forget to add confirmation for completing the task